Victor-Boyer/cb-myFtp/README.md

 # cb-myFtp

-The purpose of this challenge is to create an FTP client and server. s
+The purpose of this challenge is to create an FTP client and server.

+For more information, go on https://github.com/pu-erh/myftp